Page Not Found

 French course on convolutional neural network.
 The following aspects are covered: convolutional layer, feature maps, receptive field, classification, segmentation.

-French course on variational auto-encoder networks.
+Course on variational auto-encoder networks.
 The following aspects are covered: fundamental concepts, Kullback-Liebler divergence, variational inference, VAE architectures.
-The complete derivation of the VAE equations can be found in this post